 - Once they finish shopping, your personal chef will bring the ingredients to your home and begin the meal preparation process.
-Some personal chefs will bring their own equipment (pots, pans, utensils, etc.), while others choose to use the client’s.
-The cooking process takes anywhere from 2 – 5 hours in the home, and the time spent in the home depends on the type of meals selected, number of meal being prepared, and unique style of the chef.
+Some personal chefs will bring their own equipment (pots, pans, utensils, etc.), while others choose to use the clients.
+The cooking process takes anywhere from 2 – 5 hours in the home and the time spent in the home depends on the type of meals selected, number of meals being prepared, and unique style of the chef.
 If the client is home during the service, it’s not uncommon to pull up a chair and chat with the chef while they cook.
 It’s something most clients look forward to each service day!

 - Once the cooking process is complete, the chef will package the meals in plastic or glass containers, label, and store them in the fridge or freezer.

 - Then comes one of the most important steps: cleaning the kitchen!
 Most personal chefs take great pride in their workspace, and will diligently clean your kitchen – often leaving it even cleaner than they found it.